 Ichthyology is an upper level course covering fish ecology, systematics, and conservation.
 It also includes a laboratory portion, where students learn to identify local fish species.
 Field experience is gained during field trips where students personally seine fish in local waterways, gaining hands-on experience and appreciation for this diverse group of living organisms.
 This is a new course for Ohio Dominican, I taught it for the first time during the summer of 2015 and have offered it every other year since then.
-I have posted a webpage with pictures and a full species list for 2015, 2017, and 2019's classes.
+I have posted webpages with pictures and full species lists for 2015, 2017, 2019, and 2021's classes.

 Logperch (Percina caprodes) from Alum Creek on ODU's campus

 Ichthyology student holding a Common Carp (Cyprinus carpio)